 The key to effectively treating co-occurring obsessive-compulsive disorder and substance use disorder is a multi-disciplinary approach that simultaneously addresses both disorders at the same time.
 Cognitive Behavioral Therapy (CBT) and Exposure Response Prevention (ERP) are considered to be the most promising treatment regimens for the disorders.
 CBT is particularly effective as it teaches addicted individuals with OCD how to cope with the unwanted thoughts and feelings that can lead to drug or alcohol use.
 There are also many cases in which medication is combined with therapy to reduce and help end the OCD, which primarily consists of either anti-anxiety drugs or antidepressants.

 Obsessive-compulsive disorder and addiction can leave you feeling helpless and alone; but know that it doesn’t have to be that way.
 A dual diagnosis treatment program staffed by a team of medical professionals that understand the complex nature of both OCD and addiction can help you beat substance abuse.
-Contact a dedicated treatment provider today to learn about your treatment options.
+Contact a dedicated treatment provider today to learn about available treatment options.

 What are you struggling with?